Laudarisd/Pose-Detection-Annotation-Tool/README.md

 # Pose Detection Annotation Tool

-An annotation tool built with PyQt5 for creating precise pose annotations in images.
-This tool is designed for researchers and developers working on pose detection datasets, graph neural network datasets offering an intuitive interface and efficient workflow for annotating keypoints and connections.
+A simple annotation tool built with PyQt5 for creating precise pose annotations in images.
+Designed for researchers and developers working on pose detection and graph neural network datasets, it offers an intuitive interface and an efficient workflow for annotating keypoints and connections.

 <!-- ![Tool Interface](./examples/1.webp) -->
 <p align="center">